 - or an MBA specialisation at Pittsburg State University

-The MBA specialisation enables you to obtain a double degree without the need of lengthening your studies.
+The MSc specialisation enables you to obtain a double degree without the need of lengthening your studies.

 You have the possibility of a work-study track in Year 3.
 You will have to negotiate an employment contract (contrat de professionnalisation) or an apprenticeship contact (contrat d’apprentissage) with a company.
 This will give you the opportunity of adding a professional business dimension to your studies by acquiring significant, real-life professional experience, whilst having your studies financed by the company.